For more information on the YugabyteDB node-postgres smart driver, see the following:

 topology_keys- provide comma-separated geo-location values to enable topology-aware load balancing.
 Geo-locations can be provided as

 To use the driver, pass new connection properties for load balancing in the connection string or in the dictionary.

 To enable uniform load balancing across all servers, you set the

-Truein the URL, as per the following example:
+true in the Connection string or dictionary, as per the following examples:

 To specify topology keys, you set the